 Side Effects: May cause constipation, increased appetite, or headache when taken orally.

 5. Clove (Syzygium aromaticum)

-While reading the biography of Malcolm X, I learned that prisoners would use clove powder to get high off of.
+While reading the biography of Malcolm X, (Amazon link) I learned that prisoners would use clove powder to get high off of.
 Apparently, it produces a calming high similar to marijuana.

 Clove is probably best known for its ability to treat toothaches.
 It can reduce pain from other conditions too, such as joint pain and muscle pain.

 - Dried powder: Mix with water and consume.
 Dosage amount is not known.

 - Tincture: Clove tinctures should be mixed with a carrier oil.
 It can be applied topically to sore body parts or taken orally.

 - Smoking: This may help with pain, but clove will produce more toxic fumes than tobacco, so it is not advised to smoke clove.

 Safety: Children should not be given clove oil as it could increase risk of seizures.
 Clove reduces blood clotting, so should not be used in people who have wounds or will undergo surgery.